 The executive assured that the project will make a contribution, since it aims to add value to Chile through a series of attributes: scientific, health and economic, guaranteeing the efficiency and safety of the bioequivalent medicines developed in the country.
 “This mission seeks to increase the population’s access to medicines and reduce the costs involved in the use of original, foreign pharmaceutical products through local production, allowing interchangeability with the same clinically-proven quality,” he stated.

-If you want to know more about opportunities in Chile’s pharmaceutical industry, check out the following article.
+If you want to know more about opportunities in Chile’s pharmaceutical industry and learn about life science companies like DominguezLab or Sinovac, check out the following article.